 Yes there are more than Gin and Tonic cocktails that are fabulous with Gin!
-Try this Blackberry Bramble Cocktail; it’s a summer favorite.
+Try this Blackberry Bramble Cocktail; it’s a year round favorite.

 It’s August and I’ve started to notice the entry of pumpkin items into the blogosphere.
 I’m reminded of a video of a mom (below) who had just dropped her child off for his first day of kindergarten and how she lamented, ‘No, he’s not ready!’
 That would be me.
 I’m not ready.

 I will whine just as loudly and fight tooth and nail to hang on to summer for as long as I can.
 Our Spring starts late with snow potential until the middle of May so we lose a month of warmer weather the rest of the country gets…do not be trying to take this last hurrah of summer from me too!